 QUESTIONS YOU SHOULD ASK ABOUT IMPLEMENTING STANDARDS

-- What is our school district’s timeline for implementing Common Core State Standards?
-How will the Common Core State Standards complement and/or change the teaching and learning that happens in the classroom?
+- What is our school district’s progress so far in implementing the Common Core State Standards in English Language Arts and Math?
+How are the standards changing the teaching and learning that happen in the classroom?

-- How can we ensure that all students have access to state standards academic content? is there specialized professional development on the standards for teachers of English Language Learners, students with special needs, and other student populations?
+- How can we ensure that all students have access to the instruction they need to master the state standards?
+Is there specialized professional development on the standards for teachers of English Language Learners, students with special needs and other student populations?

-- What outreach efforts do we use so that all parents are aware of the new state standards and assessments?
-How do we engage parents in the development of goals to implement the new standards?
-Are we helping parents understand what will look different in their child’s classroom with the new standards and how parents can support in and out of school learning?
+- What outreach efforts do we use so all parents are aware of the new state standards and assessments?
+How do we engage parents in efforts to implement state standards?
+Are we helping parents understand what will look different in their child’s classroom with the new standards and how parents can support learning in and out of school?

 WHAT PEOPLE ARE SAYING ABOUT STANDARDS IMPLEMENTATION

 - “Making up a chant about the 13 colonies and then recording it was awesome!
 My teacher calls it ‘arts integration,’ but we told her we call it FUN.”

 - “The change to Common Core is an opportunity for professional development and new ways for students to learn.”